tendermint/tendermint/docs/rfc/rfc-026-p2p-bad-peers-checktx.md

 ### Current support for peer banning

-Currently, the p2p layer implements only banning peers for an indefinite amount of time, by marking them as bad (calling the `MarkBad` routine implemented by the `Switch`).
+The p2p layer implements only banning peers for an indefinite amount of time, by marking them as bad (calling the `MarkBad` routine implemented by the `Switch`).
 The peers are reinstated to the list of good peers only if the node requires more peers.
 They can also not be marked as bad forever (blacklisted).